Skip to main content

 "please_login_first": "कृपया पहले लॉग इन करें।"

-Config files define theme settings area of the theme editor.
+The Config directory defines the theme settings area of the theme editor.

 There are two types of Config files: